Silei-Silei/Hybrid_tractography_tutorial/docs/source/Code Explanation.rst

   :align: center
   :width: 250px

-shows the in-plane, through-plane angle and angle difference maps.
+Here, we show the in-plane, through-plane angle and angle difference maps.
 We selected the BAS sample with the smallest in-plane angle difference and determined the matched through-plane angle.

 .. image:: ../images/fig15.jpg
   :align: center